 RSS leader hacked to death in Palakkad

+Murder in apparent retaliation for the killing of SDPI worker a day ago

-Within 24 hours after a Social Democratic Party of India (SDPI) worker was murdered at Elappully near Palakkad, a Rashtriya Swayamsevak Sangh (RSS) leader was hacked to death at Melamuri in Palakkad town on Saturday.
+Within 24 hours of the murder of a Social Democratic Party of India (SDPI) worker at Elappully, near here, a Rashtriya Swayamsevak Sangh (RSS) leader was hacked to death at Melamuri in Palakkad town on Saturday.

-Former RSS Sareerik Sikshak Pramukh Sreenivasan was attacked by a five-member gang at his shop at Melamuri around 1 p.m.
-The attackers came on three bikes and escaped after inflicting fatal injuries on Sreenivasan.
-The attack took place at Sreenivasan’s shop, SKS Autos.
+Sreenivasan, 45, former RSS Sharirik Sikshak Pramukh, was attacked by a six-member gang at his shop at Melamuri around 1 p.m.
+The attackers came on three motorbikes and escaped after inflicting fatal injuries on Sreenivasan at his shop SKS Autos.

+The RSS leader was attacked on Saturday amid enhanced vigil by the police sparked by fear of retaliation.

+A surveillance camera footage from a business establishment opposite Sreenivasan’s shop showed six men coming on three motorbikes and one of them walking into the shop.
+Two men then got off the bike with long blades and ran into the shop.
+One of them kicked Sreenivasan down, and the others hacked him.
+A man in the shop was seen running out in fear.
+In less than 15 seconds, the assailants were seen escaping on the motorbikes.

-He was rushed to a private hospital in Palakkad, where he died after an hour.
+Sreenivasan was rushed to a private hospital, where he died after an hour.
 He suffered multiple wounds on his head and limbs.

-The authorities and the people were in shock as the murderous attack on the RSS leader took place even before the body of SDPI worker A. Subair was interred.
-The attack on Sreenivasan was in apparent retaliation for the murder of Subair.

-Subair was hacked to death by a gang at Elappully at 1.30 p.m. on Friday while returning home on a bike along with his father after attending Juma prayers.
-The attackers in two cars hacked Subair after hitting his bike.
-His father Aboobacker was injured as they fell from the bike.
-The SDPI alleged that the RSS was behind the murder.

 - Comments will be moderated by The Hindu editorial team.